Mary Phelps Jacob

 Polly and Harry purchased a race horse and then two more.
 They traveled to North Africa where it is reported they first smoked opium, a habit to which they would return again and again.
 From 1922 to 1925, the Crosbys led the life of the rich expatriates.
 They lived a glamorous and luxurious lifestyle that included an "open marriage," a mutual suicide pact, and cremation instructions they carried with them.
 Their lifestyle was financed by selling the bonds and stocks whose dividends were previously the basis of Harry's income.
 Harry at one point sent a telegram to Boston: "PLEASE SELL 10,000 WORTH OF STOCK.
 WE HAVE DECIDED TO LEAD A MAD AND EXTRAVAGANT LIFE."

-The Black Sun Press is Founded
+Founded the Black Sun Press

 After publishing two volumes that they were unhappy with, the Crosbys found a master printer named Roger Lescaret whose previous work had been largely funeral notices.
 He printed Harry’s poems in a fine edition.
 Harry and Caresse were very happy with the book, Red Skeletons.
 It contained illustrations by their friend Alastair (Hans Henning von Voight).
 The decided to found a press, first called Éditions Narcisse— after their black whippet, Narcisse Noir.
 It was created to publish its founders’ attempts at verse in beautifully bound, hand-set books.